wefell/Behavioral-Cloning/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I recorded several laps driving in the center of the road to teach the vehicle good driving behavior.
+I did this on both tracks, driving in both directions.
 Here is an example image of center lane driving:

 ![alt text](./images/center_driving_example.png "Center Driving")

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from off-center positions.
 These images show what a recovery looks like starting from the left side :

 ![alt text](./images/recovery_1.png "Recovery Driving")
 ![alt text](./images/recovery_2.png "Recovery Driving")
 ![alt text](./images/recovery_3.png "Recovery Driving")

-Then I repeated this process on track two in order to get more data points.

 To augment the dataset, I flipped images and angles thinking that this would normalize the distrubtion of string angles.
 For example, here is an image that has then been flipped: